SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - kIzhmai seyyAdhE – Indulge in what I am suggesting and not in anything other than this; i.e., attachment towards worldly pleasures.

 - uRi … – the abode of emperumAn who consumed the butter that was accumulated in the pots and kept safely in the tightly strung ropes; it made people wonder “did some gods consume this butter which is impossible to be retrieved by any ordinary person”.
-This highlights that he cannot sustain himself without those objects that are touched by his devotees.
+This highlights that he cannot sustain himself without those objects which are touched by his devotees.

-- maRiyodu piNai sEr mAlirunchOlai – the place where the mother and calves are not separated.
+- maRiyodu piNai sEr mAlirunjOlai – the place where the mother and calves are not separated.
 This implies that it is the abode where the protected ones (devotees) and the protector (bhagavAn) are living together.

 - neRi … – the best means is to meditate upon thirumalai so that it is well understood in the mind/heart; alternative explanation – the best means is to contemplate upon entering the path leading to thirumalai.